 Children’s learning experiences at home are extended in the educational environment which has a significant affect on children’s involvement and success in learning.
 Therefore, our programs are done with reference to the National Quality Framework (NQF) and the Early Years Learning Framework (EYLF).
 To create a safe and secure environment where children can become independent and confident individuals.

 We want to help our children build a respectful relationship of trust and empathy.
 Aim to foster great minds, great explorers and great communicators through our well-planned learning experience with open wider resources and detailed documentation of children’s learning journeys.

 Belonging is knowing where you belong and to whom you belong with.
-Everyone belongs to a family, a culture, a neighbourhood and the wider community where it is through these groups that relationships are formed.
-These relationships are essential to helping children who they are and who they may become.
+Everyone belongs to a family, a culture, a neighbourhood and the wider community.

 Being is present day of a child’s life.
-It is a time where children can make meaning of the world, both to prepare them for the future but also to help make decisions in the present.
+It is a time where children can make meaning of the world.

 Children can be enrolled in a public school if they turn five on or before July 31st of that schooling year.
 All children must be enrolled in primary school by their 6th birthday.

 Before the start of the school term, the parents or carers of children who are new kindergarten enrolments may be asked to have an interview with the school principal.
 This meeting provides parents or carers with a good opportunity to discuss and arrange any special circumstances, allergies and/or additional support required for their child.